Richard Tracey (footballer): Managerial career

 Tracey managed Ossett Albion between 2013 and 2018.
 He was then appointed manager of Emley in May 2019.
 Tracey's first season as Emley manager was curtailed due to the Covid pandemic in March 2020 with Emley sitting 4th and in the play off positions in the North West Counties League Division 1 North.
 The following season, Emley were transferred back to the Northern Counties East League Division 1 which was again curtailed due to the pandemic with Emley top of the table and unbeaten, due to the disrupted 2 seasons, promotion was gained due to PPG basis.
-Emley started the 2021-22 season in the Premier Division for the first time since 1988-89.
-In May 2023, Tracey managed Emley to Sheffield and Hallamshire Senior Cup glory, the first time Emley had won the cup in 25 years and the first trophy for the reformed Emley club, the following season, Tracey led Emley to the Northern Counties East League Premier Division title and led Emley to the Northern Premier League for the first time in 23 years and also the final of the NCEL league cup.
+Emley started the 2021–22 season in the Premier Division for the first time since 1988–89.
+In May 2023, Tracey managed Emley to Sheffield and Hallamshire Senior Cup glory, the first time Emley had won the cup in 25 years and the first trophy for the reformed Emley club.
+The following season, Tracey led Emley to the Northern Counties East League Premier Division title and led Emley to the Northern Premier League for the first time in 23 years and also the final of the NCEL league cup, where they lost to Parkgate 0-3 at Scunthorpe United’s Glanford Park.

+In Emley's first season back in the NPL, Tracey led the Pewits to a 5th place finish which earned them a play off semi final but they lost 1–0 to Dunston, it was still Emley's highest finish for a generation, the 2024–25 season also saw Tracey's Emley reach the semi final of the Sheffield and Hallamshire Senior Cup where they were beaten 2–0 by eventual winners Worksop Town.